Aquilegia sibirica

 Aquilegia sibirica, the Siberian columbine, is a species of flowering plant in the family Ranunculaceae native to the north-central Asian regions of Siberia, northern Mongolia, Kazakhstan, and Xinjiang.
 A hardy perennial plant, it prefers temperate environments.
 The Siberian columbine can be between 1 ft and 2 ft tall with flowers that are lilac-blue and white in color.

-A. sibirica diverged as a separate species from Aquilegia ecalcarata–the only Aquilegia species to lack nectar spurs–between 4.5 and 6 million years ago.
+The clade containing A. sibirica diverged from Aquilegia ecalcarata–the only Aquilegia species to lack nectar spurs–between 4.5 and 6 million years ago.
 Crosses between the two species have been studied to determine what gene is responsible for Aquilegia nectar spurs.
 In Mongolia, A. sibirica is considered a medicinal herb and extracts from the plant have been determined to act as an antifungal agent.

 Description

 In common with other Aquilegia species, the Siberian columbine possesses nectar spurs.
 Pollination of A. sibirica is generally caused by bees.
 (Note: Other pollinators are more prevalent among other Aquilegia species, such as hummingbirds for A. formosa and hawk moths for A. chrysantha.)
 It is also favored by other pollinators such as butterflies and, in the flower's introduced North American populations, hummingbirds.
 A. sibirica is resistant to the fungal disease verticillium wilt.
 The plant prefers temperate environments.
 Also in common with other Aquilegia, A. sibirica is a hardy perennial plant.
 A. sibirica grows well in shady settings and tolerates various soils.

 The plant has nearly glabrous bi- and triternate leaves with leaflets that run between one and two inches across.
 Stems are leafless, with many terminating in flowers.
 Siberian columbine flowers are lilac-blue to white.
 The flower is bisexual and features fruit that is indehiscent (meaning it does not split to release seeds) in the form of a follicle.
 The plant may be between 1 ft and 2 ft tall in height.
 In northern latitudes, the flower blooms between May and June.

 Petals on A. sibirica develop a curvature relatively early and at a shorter length–between 1 cm and 2 cm–than other Aquilegia species.
 The petals fold longitudinally.
 As nectar spurs of different Aquilegia species develop, they demonstrate greater variance.
 In the case of A. sibiricas nectar spurs, they possess greater curvature than those of A. formosa and A. chrysantha.